Uncharted Africa Riding Safari

 Uncharted Africa Riding Safari does not usually accept children under the age of 12 years unless younger riders are extremely confident and competent and willing to spend long days in the saddle.

-Camp Kalahari is a luxurious camp with cozy, comfortable interiors.
+Camp Kalahari is a luxurious camp with cosy, comfortable interiors.
 There is a communal living and dining area with a library and a small plunge pool for cooling off in when the days get hot.

 Xau Xai fly camp embodies the traditional safari camping with some simple luxuries.
 There is a mess tent for dining and a selection of drinks so guests can enjoy sundowners on the salt pans after a long day of riding.